codio-content/Crunch-Playgound/README.md

 - The public GitHub repository for this unit can be found at [https://github.com/codio-content/Crunch-Playground](https://github.com/codio-content/Crunch-Playground).

-- For more information on other units in the MySQL course go to [Course-:-Crunch](https://github.com/codio-content/Information/wiki/Course-:-Crunch)
+- For more information on other units in the Crunch course go to [Course-:-Crunch](https://github.com/codio-content/Information/wiki/Course-:-Crunch)

 - More information on other Codio Courses, how you can collaborate and other useful information can be found in our [Information Wiki](https://github.com/codio-content/Information/wiki).